IRDeNial/video-ads-10759295/README.md

 Video ads plugin specifically made for freelancer project 10759295.
 Created for project https://www.freelancer.com/projects/php/Write-some-Code-for-web/

-Allow for onclick ads to be shown (In a new window) when a video is played on a wordpress website.
+A wordpress plugin that allows for onclick ads to be shown (In a new window) when a video is played on a wordpress website ONLY ONCE within 24 hours.
 Should work with any theme that utilizes the "video" tag for embedding.
 Will *NOT* work with YouTube.